coderfi/docker-jenkins-plus/README.md

 Unfortunately, the docker's `docker` group is not the same as the host's `docker` group.

-So, what we do is hack the docker's `docker` group id to match the host's `docker` group, by means of allow the `DOCKER_GID` environment variable.
+So, what we do is hack the docker's `docker` group id to match the host's `docker` group id, which is specified by the `DOCKER_GID` environment variable.

 Problem solved!

-Now I can deploy a Jenkins master inside a docker container on my CoreOS installation, and use Jenkins as part of my Continuous Integration strategy building other dockers. :)
+Now I can deploy a Jenkins master node running inside a docker container on my CoreOS installation, and use Jenkins as part of my Continuous Integration strategy building other dockers.